Linda Fiorentino: The Last Seduction and critical acclaim

 The Last Seduction has gained a cult following, and the character Bridget Gregory has been recognized as one of the most iconic femmes fatale in film history.
 Fiorentino said of accepting the role, "After I read that script, I was in Arizona and I got in a car and drove six hours to get to the meeting because I had never read anything so unique in terms of a female character.
 And I walked in the meeting with John Dahl, the director, and I said, 'John, you are not allowed to hire anyone but me for this film.'
 And I wasn't kidding."

 In its review of the film, The New York Times called Fiorentino's performance "flawlessly hard-boiled."
 After seeing Fiorentino in the part, Christopher Tookey, the film critic at The London Daily Mail, wrote: "The role could easily have been a misogynistic fantasy-woman.
 But Fiorentino makes you believe in her.
 I doubt if there will be a more stunning female performance this year."

 Roger Ebert, in his four-star review of the film, wrote that Fiorentino "has a quality about her ...
 In VisionQuest (1985), a silly wrestling movie, there was nothing silly about her scenes.
 In Martin Scorsese's After Hours, she was the black widow waiting in the net that the hapless hero stumbled into.
 What's crucial is that she plays these roles with relish: She seems to enjoy the freedom a script like The Last Seduction gives her, and the result is a movie that is not only ingenious and entertaining, but liberating, because we can sense the story isn't going to be twisted into conformity with some stupid formula."

-Her performance won Fiorentino the New York Film Critics Circle Award for Best Actress and the London Film Critics' Circle Award for Actress of the Year, and was nominated for the BAFTA Award for Best Actress in a Leading Role.
+Her performance won Fiorentino the New York Film Critics Circle Award for Best Actress, the Independent Spirit Award for Best Female Lead, and the London Film Critics' Circle Award for Actress of the Year, and was nominated for the BAFTA Award for Best Actress in a Leading Role.
 Despite the critical acclaim, because the film was shown on television prior to its cinematic release, Fiorentino was ineligible for an Oscar nomination.